apache/royale-docs/features/modules.md

 There is an example for [Basic](component-sets/basic) UI Set [here](https://github.com/apache/royale-asjs/tree/develop/examples/royale/ModuleExample){:target='_blank'} and other for [Jewel](component-sets/jewel) UI Set can be found [here](https://github.com/apache/royale-asjs/tree/develop/examples/blog/BE0013_Dividing_an_Apache_Royale_application_with_modules){:target='_blank'}.

 Proper use of modules can help maintain _"separation of concerns"_ which helps keep you from writing _"spaghetti code"_.
 If only the code in one module changes, only that module needs to be recompiled.
-And if that code isn't needed to show the first screen, then the application will start up faster if that module is loaded only when it is needed.
+And if that code isn't needed to show the first screen, then the application might start up faster if that module is loaded only when it is needed.

+## Why not modules? {#why-not-modules}
+In Flash, modules was very important.
+That's because application size and compilation time grew very rapidly.
+Flash applications were slow to load and modules were a good tool to help with that.
+The aggressive use of PAYG in Royale along with browser features for loading Javascript made Royale applications much smaller and load times generally nearly instant.
+In many (most?) use cases of modules for Flex applications in Flash, Royale renders them unnecessary.

+Using modules can make development more difficult and in some cases cause your application to actually load _*slower*_.
+Before using modules, consider the following points:

+* You will see huge drops in compilation speed when switching from Flash to HTML Royale for the same application.
+* The application size dropped drastically as well, and the whole application will often become about the size of a single module.
+* Network speeds have improved drastically over the last 10 years so many of the considerations have changed.
+* JS caching in the browser is much better than Flash caching was.
+You can setup your deployments so your application resource files (js, css, etc.) are cached for 30 days and when deploying a new version, the cache is automatically invalidated.
+* Using modules limits how aggressively code can be minified.
+Improved minification helps both in deployed code size and speed of code execution.
+* A large part of application and module size in Flash was caused by embedded assets.
+In HTML, assets are stored externally and only loaded when/if they are actually needed.

 ## Compiling modules